RuneKR/make-it-hookable/README.md

 * ReturnableAll

 One should notice that there are a kind of subtype to these hookables with an appendix of either All added or nothing.
 The appenix indicate weather or not pre, actor and post is avalable to be hooked into.
+Where All is added pre, actor and post is allowed.
+Otherwhise only actor is.

 # The subtypes of hookables
 The aforementioned subtypes are defined in the table below.